BohdiCave/Code_Refactor/README.md

 - Fixing any broken links within the page
 - Improving the layout and overall look of the page (sticky navigation bar, color scheme, positioning, etc.)

+Additionally, I later refactored the code once again with a consistent flexbox grid to ensure cross-device responsiveness.

 Below, there are screenshots of the BEFORE and AFTER look of the site.

 # Link to the finished product